stacey-gammon/repo-stats/docs/index.md

 | [react-dnd/react-dnd](https://github.com/react-dnd/react-dnd) | 16,791 | 16,101 | 690 | 653 MB | 0 | 0 🤓 |
 | [elastic/search-ui](https://github.com/elastic/search-ui) | 13,798 | 0 | 13,798 | 6.12 MB | 4 | 2 🤓 |
 | [alixaxel/chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) | 1,304 | 1,261 | 43 | 1.57 GB | 0 | 0 🤓 |

+_Think your repo belongs on this list?
+Shoot me an email at stacey@staceygammon.com, or throw up a PR to have it added._